top of page

 Experiential education is not merely an enhancement to building conservation training—it is its foundation.
 Through direct interaction with materials, landscapes, and communities, learners develop a holistic understanding of the field that classroom teaching alone cannot deliver.
 As the sector faces growing skills shortages and increasing pressure to protect vulnerable heritage, hands-on learning is vital for cultivating competent, ethical, and culturally sensitive practitioners.

 By investing in experiential education, we ensure that the knowledge, skills, and values needed to care for our built heritage continue to thrive for generations to come.
+This commitment to education and practice will ultimately safeguard our cultural legacy for future generations.

 Comments